Plutone11011/Plutone11011/README.md

 Currently a M.Sc. student in AI.
+Passionate about NLP and all things ML and software related.

 I'm looking to collaborate on any open-source project that picks my interest.